ericsmi/tt06-weste-problem-4.11/docs/info.md

 ## What is drive?

-This is essentially putting multiple gates in parallel to increase the amount of current the compound gate can output.
-The drive number tells you how many gates are in paralle.
+This is essentially putting multiple gates in parallel to increase the amount of current the newly fashioned compound gate can output.
+The drive number tells you how many gates are in parallel.
 This allows it to drive larger load capacitances with higher dv/dt at the cost of input capacitance, area and power.

 It's nicer to use an integrated cell for the parallel gates because the layout engineer can do things to minimize wire loading and output capacitance of the overall structure.